emu4crt/files/README.md

 - Windows 7 seems quicker than Windows 10 to switch resolution, at least with CRT Emudriver.

-- Emulation logic is preserved, so, game compatibility should be same as Mednafen official release.
+- Emulation logic is preserved, so, expected game compatibility is same as with the Mednafen official release.

-- Alt+Enter usage, to switch from fullscreen to window mode can generate rendering scaling issues.

 If any specific issue with emu4crt mod, of course, do not bother the Mednafen Team!